JustinNovot/final-project-cis355-fa23/README.md

-# CIS 355 Lab 2
+# CIS 355 Final Project README File Installation

-## Getting Started
+### Setting Up the Database
+Before you are able to start on your project there are a few steps and installations that you must accomplish.

+### Prerequisites
+- Install VS Code
+- Install Docker

 ### Initial Setup
-Before you run the application, set up the database by following these steps.
-This ensures everything works smoothly.

-### Prerequisites
-- Open the project in VS Code and connect to the provided Dev Container.
+- Open up the VS Code and connect to the devcontainer.

 ### Database Configuration
 1. **Restore Dotnet Tools**: